CloudPlot

 Rendering Parameters

 Plotting order of dimensions as x,y,z.
 Determines which metric is mapped to horizontal axis (x), vertical axis (y), and rotation/color (z).
 Can specify as dimension names (gc, hh, caga) or indices (0, 1, 2).
+Default: HH on x-axis, CAGA on y-axis, GC controlling rotation/color.

 scale=1